roobert/docker-sensu/README.md

+# docker-sensu

 ## About

-This is a work in progress..!
+An experiment in dockerizing Sensu..

 ## Ubuntu Base Image